Banknote: Paper banknotes

 Until recently, most banknotes were made from cotton paper with a weight of 80 to 90 grams per square meter.
 The cotton is sometimes mixed with linen, abaca, or other textile fibres.
 Generally, the paper used is different from ordinary paper: it is much more resilient, resists wear and tear (the average life of a paper banknote is two years), and also does not contain the usual agents that make ordinary paper glow slightly under ultraviolet light.
 Unlike most printing and writing paper, banknote paper is infused with polyvinyl alcohol or gelatin, instead of water, to give it extra strength.
 Early Chinese banknotes were printed on paper made of mulberry bark.
 Mitsumata (Edgeworthia chrysantha) and other fibers are used in Japanese banknote paper (a kind of Washi).

 Most banknotes are made using the mould-made process, in which a watermark and thread are incorporated during the paper forming process.
 The thread is a simple-looking security component found in most banknotes.
 It is, however, often rather complex in construction, comprising fluorescent, magnetic, metallic, and microprint elements.
 By combining it with watermarking technology, the thread can be made to surface periodically on one side only.
-This is known as windowed thread and further increases the counterfeit resistance of the banknote paper.
+This is known as a windowed thread and further increases the counterfeit resistance of the banknote paper.
 This process was invented by Portals, part of the De La Rue group in the UK.
 Other related methods include watermarking to reduce the number of corner folds by strengthening this part of the note.
 Varnishing and coatings reduce the accumulation of dirt on the note for longer durability in circulation.

 Many currencies, such as the Indonesian rupiah, vary the sizes of their banknotes by denomination.
 This is done so that they may be told apart through touch alone.

 Another security feature is based on windows in the paper, which are covered by holographic foils to make it very hard to copy.
 Such technology is applied as a portrait window for the higher denominations of the Europa series (ES2) of the euro banknotes.
 Windows are also used with the Hybrid substrate from Giesecke+Devrient which is composed of an inner layer of paper substrate with thin outer layers of plastic film for high durability.